21 May What are Keloid Scars and Can They Be Treated?

 What is the best way to treat the keloid scar?

-The first step is to have the scar examined by an expert to confirm it is a keloid scar, then, develop the best treatment plan to remove the scar and reduce the probability of it recurring.
-Dr Ed Omarjee has been treating keloid scars for over 15 years using a wide array of options for the various presentations of keloid scars on different areas of the body.
+The first step is to have the scar examined by a specialist to confirm it is a keloid scar, then, develop the best treatment plan to remove the scar and reduce the probability of it recurring.
+Dr Ed Omarjee has been treating keloid scars for over 16 years using a wide array of options for the various presentations of keloid scars on different areas of the body.

 Some of these options include applying silicone gel or patches to the site of scarring, pressure bandaging and injecting anti-inflammatory medication into the keloid to shrink it.
 This latter treatment requires monthly visits to achieve optimal results.